ministryofjustice/mojfile-uploader/README.md

 ## File uploader example app

-Included in directory `example_app` there is an simple Sinatra app to show how to integrate the File Uploader JQuery plugin with the client gem.
+Included in the directory `example_app` there is a simple Sinatra app to show how to integrate the File Uploader JQuery plugin with the client gem.

 ### Running the app